doesntfazer/MadMacro/README.md

 |1x|Wrist rest (optional)(3d printable in the 3d Models folder in this repo)|
 |4x|6x2mm magnets (Optional if using wrist rest)|
 |5x|M2 screws (At least 8mm long)|

+# Ordering
+Send the Gerber zip in the production folder to PCBWay or JLCPCB.
+(There are files to have it assembled at the factory.
+That is up to you)